MushroomObserver/mushroom-observer/doc/glosssary.md

    E.g., a definition for a noun might begin with "A sterile cell that..." and one for an adjective might begin with "Bearing cystidia that..."

-- Make it a definition, rather than history, background, everything you found out when researching the topic, etc.
+- Stick to the definition, avoiding history, background, everything you found out when researching the topic, etc.

    <details>